 The interactive plan of study (iPOS) is the student's official contract with the school and the university.
-It lists all the classes the student plans to take to complete the degree.
-Students who wish to use coursework done prior to the start of the program to fulfill elective requirements must adhere to ASU's preadmission credit policy (see Preadmission and Transfer Credits section for more information).
+It lists all classes the student plans to take to complete the degree.
+Students who wish to use coursework done prior to the start of the program must adhere to ASU's preadmission credit policy (see Preadmission and Transfer Credits section for more information).